sqlpad/sqlpad/docs/connections.md

 # Connections (Data Sources)

 A `Connection` in SQLPad is a configuration to a specific database instance.
-Other BI software may call these "data sources".
+Business Intelligence and reporting software may call these "data sources".
 A connection may involve a connection string, user credentials, host, port, etc. The data required by a connection depends on the database driver it uses to connect to the target database.

 When a user write's a query, they'll pick a connection to use to run it.
 This connection choice will also be saved with the query.